frogsfrogs/frogsfrogs.github.io/booking-info.md

 **Cover-ups**
 <!-- - I usually do not do cover-ups, but occasionally I will take on this kind of project.
 Usually the design has to be a lot bigger than the old one to be effective. -->
-- Not doing cover-ups right now.
-Will consider blast overs.
+- Will consider blast overs but not currently doing cover-ups.
 <!-- - Adding onto / 'evolving' an old tattoo I usually also do not do.  -->
 <br>